-During a group coaching session recently, one of my awesome clients asked if I had a great low-FODMAP pizza recipe.
+During a group coaching session recently, one of my awesome clients asked if I had a great low-FODMAP pizza recipe that wouldn't trigger her IBS symptoms.
 I said no because I only use ONE recipe: my favorite classic, chewy-crispy, stone-fired pizza dough.

 “So what gluten-free flour do you use?”
 Another client asked.